danielctrenado/auctionms/README.md

 Details of each entity:

 User: username, firstName, lastName
-Item: name, description and category
+Item: name, description and category.
 Category: name.
 Auction: createdOn, initialPrice, auctionStart and auctionEnd.
 Bid: createdOn, amount

 One user creates one Auction and one Auction is created by one user.
 Auction <--> User (1-1) Aggregation.

 One auction has one item and one item is associated to one auction.
 Auction <--> Item (1-1) Composition.

 One item has one category and one category has many items.
 Category<--> Item (1-*) Aggregation.

+### Technologies
+Java

+Spring Data JPA

+Spring Web